The ORPP is dead; CPP rate hike is next

-Ottawa and the provinces have agreed, in principle, to expand the Canada Pension Plan (CPP) with higher premiums beginning in January 2019, and phased in gradually through 2025.
-This will certainly mean higher payroll taxes for small businesses and their employees, but the one piece of good news is that the proposed Ontario Retirement Pension Plan (ORPP) is now almost dead.
+Any deal reached will mean higher payroll taxes for small businesses and their employees, but the one piece of good news is that the proposed Ontario Retirement Pension Plan (ORPP) is dead.